thlucas1/homeassistant_blueprints/soundtouchplus/nowplaying_update_kodi_movie.md

 __SoundTouch NowPlaying Status Update Kodi Movie__

-Updates SoundTouchPlus media player NowPlaying status from Kodi media player Movie content attributes when the specified SoundTouch Source is selected.
+Updates SoundTouchPlus media player NowPlaying status from Kodi media player Movie content attributes if the specified SoundTouch Source is selected.
 This allows the SoundTouchPlus media player to show what is playing on the Kodi media player when using Kodi with a SoundTouch speaker system.

 Use the following links for more information.
 * [Requirements](#requirements)